chargebee/blog-starter/README.md

 [Open an issue](https://github.com/chargebee/blog-starter/issues/new) if you believe you've encountered a bug.
 [Make a pull request](https://github.com/chargebee/blog-starter/pulls) to add new features/make quality-of-life improvements/fix bugs.

+### How can this be taken forward ?

+- **Caching**

+  Currently, we are pulling information directly from Notion via API.
+We can add caching layer with cache bursting strategy to reflect the latest information from Notion Database.

+- **Personalization**

+  Showing personalized blog posts similar to [Medium.com](https://medium.com/)

 ## Author

 Bharathvaj Ganesan ([@bharathvaj_g](https://twitter.com/bharathvaj_g))